 Jump to:

-Using good quality fresh ripe lemons makes a whole lot of difference for the lemon curd recipe.
-You’ll need the zest and lemon juice from the lemons.
-Don’t skip on lemon zest, it adds extra zingy flavor to the curd.
+- For best taste use fresh ripe lemons.
+Don’t skip grating lemon zest before squeezing the juice out, zest adds bright zingy flavor to the curd.
 Pro-Tip: While zesting lemon, avoid the white part called the pith.
 It will make the curd taste bitter.
 Grate only the yellow lemon skin avoiding the white pith.

-White granulated sugar gives the best texture to lemon curd.
-You can increase or reduce the amount of sugar depending on how sweet you like your curd.
+- White granulated sugar gives the best texture to lemon curd.
+You can increase or reduce the amount of sugar depending on your sweet preference.

 - Add egg yolks, sugar, lemon juice and zest, and salt to a saucepan.
 Cook on the lowest heat on the stove with constant stirring.